kakearney/ncreads-pkg/README.md

 Author: Kelly Kearney

-This repository includes the code for the `ncreads.m` and `ncreadsseries` Matlab functions, along with all dependent functions required to run them.
+This repository includes the code for the `ncreads.m` and `ncreadsseries.m` Matlab functions, along with all dependent functions required to run them.

 The `ncreads` function offers the ability to read multiple variables from a netCDF file.
 It provides a wrapper around the native `ncread` function, with the additional benefit of allowing consistent subsetting along one or more dimensions for all variables read.